 plan.
 Recommended implementation date is 2023 in order to qualify for future grant.
 In FY20 CAT applied and was awarded the 5339 Bus and Bus Facility Grant which include the purchase of 2 Electric Vehicles.
 Initiative 2.2.2 Transition to smaller cleaner vehicles and match service delivery to demand by time of day using a mobility on demand strategy where and when service area and demand characteristics warrant; this may include converting low productivity fixed-route service to mobility on demand and/or transitioning fixed-route to mobility on demand at certain times of the day.
 2023, 2029 A smaller vehicle was purchased to service Marco Island to match the capacity requirements, the vehicle is in use.
 CAT will continue to evaluate routes to determine the need of vehicle capacity.
 MOD has not been implemented.
 Complete Electrification Transition plan by 2023.
 Implement 1 MOD area from the Implementation Plan.
-Objective 2.3 Improve resiliency for extre eme weather events and changing environment.
+Objective 2.3 Improve resiliency for extr eme weather events and changing environment.
 Initiative 2.3.1 Use electric vehicles as back-up power for emergency facilities.
 2023, 2024 In 2020 CAT was awarded the 5339 Bus and Bus Facility Grant which includes purchasing 2 Electric Vehicles to serve as back-up power for emergencies.
 Complete Electrification Transition plan by 2023.
 Initiative 2.3.2 Explore solar powered canopies to energize the maintenance building and buses and provide shade.
 2024,2025 In 2020 CAT was awarded the 5339 Bus and Bus Facility Grant which include the purchase of solar panels to provide electricity to the facility.
-Complete the construction of solar canopies by FY25 e viability of mobility service s to promote livability d education of and about mobility options and enhance economic and social well- Objective 3.1 Develop marketing strategie ridership. es to increase awarene ess of CAT services and to increase Initiative 3.1.1 Participate in local job fairs and outreach/ partnerships with employers to increase knowledge about the transit system and to encourage use.
+Complete the construction of solar canopies by FY25

+· · · · education of and about mobility options and enhance economic and social well- Objective 3.1 Develop marketing strategie ridership. es to increase awarenes ss of CAT services and to increase Initiative 3.1.1 Participate in local job fairs and outreach/ partnerships with employers to increase knowledge about the transit system and to encourage use.
 Ongoing CAT regularly participates in events to promote Public Transit.
+None of the events this fiscal year have been specific to job/employer outreach.
 Participate in a minimum of 2 job/employer outreach events.
 Initiative 3.1.2 Develop marketing materials and programs to demonstrate the value and role of transit as a mobility option, including benefits accruing to personal finances, access to opportunities, and reduction of regional carbon emissions.
 Ongoing CAT developed a flyer describing the benefits of utilizing Public Transportation which included economic, health and environmental benefits.
 Develop marketing material.
 Initiative 3.1.3 Distribute transit service information and user- friendly brochures to at least 25% of businesses within 1⁄4-mile of existing transit routes prior to initiating the next TDP Major Update.
-2024 Develop marketing material and distribute by 2024.
+2024 CAT has not made progress on this initiative.
+Develop marketing material and distribute by 2024.